-By the late 1980s it had become absolutely evident that the idea of hydrogen energy rests on the same infertile ground: the actively forming world hydrogen energy community did not comprehend the total importance of the hydrogen materials problem for the successful development of hydrogen energy.
+By the late 1980s, it became absolutely evident that the idea of hydrogen energy rests on the same infertile ground: the actively forming world hydrogen energy community did not comprehend all the importance of the hydrogen materials problem for the successful development of hydrogen energy.

-So, in the early 1990s, the International Association for Hydrogen Energy (IAHE, USA), Donetsk National Technical University (DonNTU, Ukraine), Donetsk State Hydrogen Laboratory (DonSHL, Ukraine) and the Federal State Unitary Enterprise Scientific and Industrial Complex 'Supermetal' (FSUE SIC 'Supermetal', Russia) established a new special IAHE series of HTM conferences, which were then held triennially on the base of DonNTU and supported by FSUE SIC 'Supermetal' as a co-organiser and the general sponsor.
+By the early 1990s, the International Association for Hydrogen Energy (IAHE, USA) the Donetsk National Technical University (DonNTU, Ukraine), the Donetsk State Hydrogen Laboratory (DonSHL, Ukraine) and the Federal State Unitary Enterprise Scientific and Industrial Complex 'Supermetal' (FSUE SIC 'Supermetal', Russia) established a new special IAHE series of HTM conferences, which were then held triennially on the base of DonNTU and supported by FSUE SIC 'Supermetal' as a co-organiser and the general sponsor.

-During the last 15 years the hydrogen energy concept has been steadily developed (see International Journal of Nuclear Hydrogen Production and Application, 2006, Vol. 1, No. 2), and the movement of humankind along the ecologically clean vector 'hydrogen energy \rightarrow hydrogen economy \rightarrow hydrogen civilisation' is now in actual practice.
+During the last 15 years, the hydrogen energy concept has been steadily developed (see the International Journal of Nuclear Hydrogen Production and Application, 2006, Vol. 1, No. 2) and the movement of humankind along the ecologically clean vector 'hydrogen energy $\rightarrow$ hydrogen economy $\rightarrow$ hydrogen civilisation' is now in actual practice.
 In accordance with this reality, the ideology, pragmatic direction and subject matter of the HTM conferences have been permanently updated.

-The main point of the HTM conferences ideology
+2 The main point of the HTM conferences' ideology

-At this historical moment, a crucial question for the world hydrogen movement is the necessity for a wide information exchange among leading representatives of three communities: the hydrogen energy community, hydrogen-materials-safety one and industrialists, having an experience of hydrogen production and use.
-With good reason, one can expect that just this exchange of views and knowledge will initiate a new understanding of the main bifurcation points on the way to hydrogen civilisation.
+At this historical moment, a crucial question for the world hydrogen movement is a necessity for a wide information exchange among the leading representatives of three communities: the hydrogen energy community, the hydrogen-materials-safety one and industrialists, who have an experience of hydrogen production and use.
+With good reason, one can expect that just this exchange of views and knowledge will initiate a new understanding of the main bifurcation points on the way to a hydrogen civilisation.

-The general pragmatic direction of the HTM conferences
+3 The general pragmatic direction of the HTM conferences